-The origin of a CDI case can be healthcare-associated, community-associated or unknown (Figure 1).
+The origin of a CDI case can be healthcare-associated, community-associated or unknown, based on the date and location of the onset of CDI symptoms (Figure 2).
+If information on the date of onset is unavailable, then the date of the first positive sample can be used as a proxy.

-Figure 1.
-Designation of CDI cases as healthcare-associated or community-associated based on location and time of onset of symptoms.
+Figure 2.
+Designation of CDI cases as healthcare-associated or community-associated based on location and time of onset of symptoms

-Source: [1].
-In practice, for this protocol, '48h' is interpreted as on the day of admission or on the following day.
+48h - In practice, for this protocol, '48h' is interpreted as on the day of admission or on the following day; - may be community-associated, healthcare-associated of have an unknown association, depending on the case's history.